thbighead/brazilian-cities-api/README.md

 >**Important: Don't forget to set your `APP_URL` at `.env` file before trying to use Insomnia.
 The default endpoint into the JSON file is [dev.brazilcities.com.br](http://dev.brazilcities.com.br)**

+### Tests failed?

+If you run on an error just after running `php artisan test`, try running `php artisan optimize` before and run the tests again.

 ###### This project is completely free and open.
 Fork and enjoy!

 _built on_: